lyhangustc/FaceProject/Dailyreport_ybx.md

 * Run global version0 and global version2 on hand-draw contour to see the performance
 * Oberservation：
   * The details of generated image from version0 is more sharp.
 It indicates version0 keeps more structrue information of contour.
+## To do list
+* Complete the motivation of experiments, the reason to do this exp.
+More details about the exp.
+* Read paper UNSUPERVISED GENERATIVE ATTENTIONAL NETWORKS WITH ADAPTIVE LAYERINSTANCE NORMALIZATION FOR IMAGE-TO-IMAGE TRANSLATION
+* Try to design a local spatial norm
+* Read paper Unsupervised Discovery of Object Landmarks as Structural Representations
+* Read paper Deep Plastic Surgery: Robust and Controllable Image Editing with Human-Drawn Sketches

 # 3-29